 The pipes are labeled $1-n,2-n,\ldots,0,1,\ldots,n$, entering the south boundary from left to right.
 The positively labeled pipes exit the east boundary: pipe $i$ exits in row $i$.
 The nonpositively labeled pipes exit the north boundary.
 Two pipes intersect at most once, and a nonpositively labeled pipe cannot intersect any other pipe.
 As before, the weight of a rectangular $S_n$-bumpless pipedream $P$ is given by $\wt(P) = \prod (x_i - a_j)$, with the product over all empty tiles $(i,j)$.

 \begin{lemma} Let $w \in S_n$.
-Suppose $P$ is a $S_\Z$-bumpless pipedream for $w$ (considered an element of $S_\Z$.
-Then the region inside the rectangle $R_n$ is a $S_n$-rectangular bumpless pipedream for $w$. \end{lemma}
+Suppose $P$ is an $S_\Z$-bumpless pipedream for $w$ (considered an element of $S_\Z$.
+Then the region inside the rectangle $R_n$ is an $S_n$-rectangular bumpless pipedream for $w$. \end{lemma}

-We also associate a partition $\lambda(P)$ to a $S_n$-rectangular bumpless pipedream: it is obtained by reading the North boundary edges from right to left, to then obtain the boundary of a partition inside a $n \times n$ box, where empty edges (marked $e$ below) correspond to steps to the left, and edges with a pipe exiting (marked $x$ below) correspond to downward steps.
+We also associate a partition $\lambda(P)$ to an $S_n$-rectangular bumpless pipedream: it is obtained by reading the North boundary edges from right to left, to then obtain the boundary of a partition inside a $n \times n$ box, where empty edges correspond to steps to the left, and edges with a pipe exiting correspond to downward steps.
 See Figure \ref{F:lambda(P)}, where empty edges are marked $e$ and edges with a pipe exiting are marked $x$.

 \begin{lemma} Let $w \in S_n$ and $P$ be a $w$-bumpless pipedream.
 We have $\ell(w) = |\lambda(P)| + \deg(\wt(P))$. \end{lemma}

 \begin{example} Let $w = 2143$.
 In Figure \ref{F:pipedreams} is a complete list of all $w$-bumpless pipedreams.
 Nonpositively labeled pipes are drawn in red.